maidsafe/sn_consensus/README.md

 This Safe Network Membership module enables nodes to dynamically join and leave a Safe Network Section.

-A consensus algorithm is run by Section Elders to decide on reconfigurations, the agorithm procedes in stages:
+A consensus algorithm is run by Section Elders to decide on reconfigurations.
+The algorithm proceeds in stages:

 1. An Elder proposes a reconfig (Join or Leave) on behalf of a joining node.
 The proposal is broadcast to all Elders
 2. If an Elder detects a split vote, they propose a Merge vote. (this may happen up to O(log(n)) times)